-Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
-In-Network \$50 copay per day.
-Out-of-Network \$65 copay per day.
-Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services In-Network Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization. \$45 copay per day.
+Out-of-Network \$60 copay per day.
+Physician/Practitioner services, including doctor's In-Network office visits Covered services include: \$5 copay per visit to a primary care provider. • Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any \$45 copay per visit to a specialist. other location Consultation, diagnosis, and treatment by a specialist \$45 copay for non-routine dental care. • Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical 20% coinsurance for therapeutic radiological services. treatment.
 Certain additional telehealth services, including those rendered by a PCP, specialist, mental health care provider, or psychiatrist.
 You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Members should call their In-Network \$0 copay per visit to a primary care provider. \$35 copay per visit to a specialist. \$35 copay for non-routine dental care.
-20% coinsurance for therapeutic radiological services.
-Up to 20% coinsurance for durable medical equipment, the cost of allergy serum, or other Part B drugs administered or dispensed in a physician's office. \$35 copay for basic hearing and balance exam. \$20 copay for X-rays (examples provider first to inquire if telehealth services are available before seeking treatment.
-Telehealth services may be conducted by phone, computer, tablet and/or other video-enabled technology.
-Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a include but are not limited to a basic film X-ray of an ankle, shoulder, or foot). \$25 copay for diagnostic tests (examples include but are not limited to an electrocardiogram [ECG/EKG], duplex scan of the
+If you Up to 20% coinsurance for durable medical equipment, the cost of allergy serum, or other Part B drugs administered or dispensed in a physician's office. choose to get one of these services by telehealth, you must use a network provider who offers the \$45 copay for basic hearing and balance exam. service by telehealth.
+Members should call their provider first to inquire if telehealth services are available before seeking treatment.
+Telehealth services may be conducted by phone, computer, tablet and/or other video-enabled \$40 copay for X-rays (examples include but are not limited to a basic film X-ray of an ankle, shoulder, or foot).
+Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a \$40 copay for diagnostic tests (examples include but are not limited to an electrocardiogram [ECG/EKG], duplex scan of the